Dave94/x-kom-sorter/README.md

 # X-kom Sorter
-This is a chrome developer extension which adds additional sort options for discount campaigns on x-kom.pl
+This is a chrome extension which adds additional sort options for discount campaigns on x-kom.pl

+##Supported browsers:
+- Chrome
+- Opera

 This extension needs to be sideloaded.
-1. goto chrome://extensions/
+1. Goto chrome://extensions/ (for Opera Ctrl+Shift+E).
-2. select developer mode
+2. Enable developer mode.
-3. click load unpacked
+3. Click load unpacked.
-4. choose directory with the x-kom sorter
+4. Choose directory with the x-kom sorter.